Nijmegen breakage syndrome

 This topic review will discuss Nijmegen breakage syndrome (NBS; MIM #251260), which is a chromosomal breakage syndrome associated with immunodeficiency [2,3].
 Discussions relating to similar disorders are presented separately.
 (See "Ataxia-telangiectasia" and "Bloom syndrome".)

-Nijmegen breakage syndrome (NBS) is a rare disorder.
+NBS is a rare disorder.
 The exact incidence is unknown.
-Most NBS patients have an ethnic origin from Eastern Europe, notably Poland and Czechoslovakia [4,5].
+Most reported NBS patients have an ethnic origin from Eastern Europe, notably Poland, the Czech Republic, and Ukraine [4,5].
 One study analyzed newborn screening cards for the most common NBS mutation (657del5) .
-The prevalence of this mutation ranged from 1 in 154 to 1 in 190 in three Slavic populations, compared with 1 in 866 in a German population reported in a separate study .
+The prevalence of this mutation ranged from 1 in 154 to 1 in 190 in three Slavic populations compared with 1 in 866 in a German population reported in a separate study .
 The incidence of NBS was estimated to be 1 in 95,000 livebirths in Czechoslovakia .

 Nibrin forms a complex with MRE11 (meiotic recombination 11, the protein mutated in ataxia-telangiectasia-like disorder) and RAD50 (a protein involved in deoxyribonucleic acid [DNA] double-strand break repair) and then rapidly localizes to the site of DNA double-strand breaks.
 DNA breaks are not efficiently repaired in the absence of nibrin [9-11].
 This protein complex is also involved in meiotic recombination and telomere maintenance [12-14].
 In addition, nibrin plays a role in the initiation of base excision repair after oxidative or alkylating stress .To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: